jmhsi/jenkins-python-test/README.md

 Changed versions of numpy and scipy in requirements.txt that were failing the build environment stage.
 Had to sudo apt install sloccount
 Make sure that I had Cobertura plugin in Jenkins
+Make sure to install cucumber plugins in Jenkins

 # jenkins python ci/cd